Saxophone: In military bands

 The saxophone first gained popularity in military bands.
 Although the instrument was initially ignored in Germany, French and Belgian military bands were quick to include it in their ensembles.
-Most French and Belgian military bands incorporate at least a quartet of saxophones, comprising an E♭ baritone, B♭ tenor, E♭ alto and B♭ soprano.
+Most French and Belgian military bands incorporate at least a quartet of saxophones, comprising a B♭ soprano, E♭ alto, B♭ tenor, and E♭ baritone.
 These four instruments have proven the most popular of all Sax's creations with the E♭ contrabass and B♭ bass usually considered impractically large and E♭ sopranino insufficiently powerful.
 British military bands tend to include at minimum two saxophonists on alto and tenor.

 In classical music

 The saxophone was introduced into the concert band, which usually calls for two E♭ alto saxophones, a B♭ tenor saxophone, and an E♭ baritone saxophone.
-A B♭ soprano saxophone is also sometimes used, and is played by the first alto saxophonist.
-A bass saxophone in B♭ is used in some older or larger concert band works (especially in the music of Percy Grainger).
+A B♭ soprano saxophone is also sometimes used and is played by the first alto saxophonist.
+A B♭ bass saxophone is used in some older or larger concert band works (especially in the music of Percy Grainger).